 1987 Wang Zheng — Feminist Scholar, Shanghai

-In 1987, at a time when conversations about women’s rights, social identity, and academic openness were reemerging after decades of political suppression.
-Her direct expression reflects both confidence and the quiet determination that characterizes her scholarship.
+In 1987, during a period when discussions of women’s rights, social identity, and academic openness were reemerging after decades of political suppression, her direct expression embodies both confidence and the quiet determination that characterize her scholarly pursuits.

-The simplicity of the setting underscores the intellectual clarity she brought to her work.
+The simplicity of the setting highlights the intellectual clarity she brought to her work.